 And the name?
 Coral’s intricate reef systems protect shorelines and give cover for organisms to connect and evolve.
 Like coral, we aim to create the structure to help communities thrive.

 The Coral Project is a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.
 Our current funders are The Democracy Fund, the Rita Allen Foundation, and Mozilla.

 About the Team

 Andrew Losowsky, Project Lead

 I drink a lot of tea.
 Previously: The Huffington Post, News Corp, John S. Knight Fellow at Stanford University, start ups.
-Currently: Adjunct in the Journalism+Design program at The New School in New York; Co-Director, The Museum On Site.
+Also currently: Adjunct in the Journalism+Design program at The New School in New York.

 Wyatt Johnson, Lead Engineer